mori-b/pydnst/README.md

 First acquire access to a machine with a public IP, this is where the pydnst server will run.
 Then acquire a DNS name, as short as possible, and configure its nameservers with glue records pointing to your public IP.
-You can then configure your pydnst.toml field DNST_SERVER_NAME, and run pydnst client on your victim machine.
+You can then configure your pydnst.toml field DNST_SERVER_NAME, and run pydnst server on your public machine, and pydnst client on your victim machine.
+Of course you can also experiment with it in a local environment similarly configured.

 <a name="usage"></a>